Mass-dependent chemical enrichment sequences of SDSS star-forming galaxies out to z~0.3 revealed by direct O & Ar abundances: Chemical enrichment sequences of star-forming galaxies

 \subsection{Sequences in the log(O/Ar) vs 12+log(Ar/H) plane of SFGs}

 Figure~\ref{Fig:oar_final} shows all the SFGs in the higher and lower mass MZR selected samples over all log(sSFR$\rm_{FIB}$) bins.
 We can see that at any given Ar abundance, higher mass SFGs clearly exhibit higher log(O/Ar) than lower mass SFGs.
 We compute a running mean (and standard deviation), separately for higher and lower mass SFGs, for the log(O/Ar) values as a function of Ar abundance.
-Figure~\ref{Fig:oar_final} thus shows the distinct sequences traced by higher and lower mass SFGs in the log(O/Ar) vs 12+log(Ar/H) plane.
+Figure~\ref{Fig:oar_final} thus shows the distinct sequences traced by higher and lower mass SFGs in the log(O/Ar) vs 12+log(Ar/H) plane\footnote{We note that the sequences in the log(O/Ar) vs 12+log(Ar/H) plane do not arise from any possible systematic errors in the ICF.
+See Appendix C in \citet{Bhattacharya25}.}.

-These median sequences are also marked in Figure~\ref{Fig:oar_clean}.
-As the observed trend for the SFGs in the highest log(sSFR$\rm_{FIB}$) bin is nearly identical to that seen in Figure~\ref{Fig:oar_obs} prior to MZR selection, the consistency of the median trends with the clear trend seen for the SFGs in this bin is particularly informative.
-This confirms that the sequences are a consequence of mass-dependent chemical enrichment mechanisms and not simply a selection effect due to MZR selection.
+These median sequences are marked in Figure~\ref{Fig:oar_clean}.
+As the observed trend for the SFGs in the highest log(sSFR$\rm_{FIB}$) bin is nearly identical to that seen in Figure~\ref{Fig:oar_obs} prior to MZR selection, the consistency of the median trends with the clear trend seen for the SFGs in this bin confirms that the sequences are a consequence of mass-dependent chemical enrichment mechanisms and not simply a selection effect due to MZR selection.
 The median sequences marked in Figure~\ref{Fig:oar_clean} show that even if the higher and lower mass SFGs are separated by log(sSFR$\rm_{FIB}$), the individual SFGs are consistent with the same mass dependent trends across all log(sSFR$\rm_{FIB}$) bins.